eu-digital-identity-wallet/eudi-lib-sdjwt-swift/README.md

 ## SD-JWT VC support

 The library supports verifying [SD-JWT-based Verifiable Credentials](https://www.ietf.org/archive/id/draft-ietf-oauth-sd-jwt-vc-04.html).
 More specifically, Issuer-signed JWT Verification Key Validation support is provided by [SDJWTVerifier](Sources/Verifier/SDJWTVerifier.swift).

+Please check [PresentationTest](Tests/Presentation/PresentationTest.swift) for code examples on creating a holder presentation.

-Please check [VcVerifierTest](Tests/Verification/VcVerifierTest.swift) for code examples of verifying an Issuance SD-JWT VC and a Presentation SD-JWT VC (including verification of the Key Binding JWT).
+Please check [VcVerifierTest](Tests/Verification/VcVerifierTest.swift) for code examples on verifying an Issuance SD-JWT VC and a Presentation SD-JWT VC (including verification of the Key Binding JWT).

 ## How to contribute